tonikelope/coronapoker/README.md

 ### Phase 4: Showdown & The Stateless Forensic Audit

-Upon hand completion, the system executes a deterministic, localized proof to guarantee no manipulation occurred during the hand's lifecycle.
+Upon hand completion, the system executes a deterministic, localized proof to guarantee no manipulation occurred during the hand's lifecycle, followed by a mandatory peer-to-peer cross-validation.

-* **Shuffle Key Revelation:** At showdown, players reveal the `SHUFFLE_KEY_SLICE` that was hidden inside their Phase 1 envelopes.
+* **Shuffle Key Revelation:** At showdown, players reveal the `SHUFFLE_KEY_SHARE` that was hidden inside their Phase 1 envelopes.
 * **Stateless Client Verification:** Every client runs a localized forensic audit.
-The engine inputs the Hand Commitment, the newly reconstructed Shuffle Key, and the final community cards.
+The engine inputs the Hand Commitment, the newly reconstructed Master Shuffle Key, and the final community cards.
 * **Cryptographic Avalanche:** The client engine re-simulates the entire hand from genesis to showdown.
 It independently derives the deck, the escrow, and the blockchain hashes.
-If the host or a colluding peer manipulated a single bit during the game, the hashes will avalanche, producing a massive mismatch.
+If the host or a colluding peer manipulated a single bit during the game, the hashes will avalanche, producing a massive internal mismatch.
+* **Cross-Verification Receipts:** Upon a successful local audit, each client generates a Poly1305-signed "Receipt" of their final state hash and broadcasts it to the table.
+Every player must verify the receipts of all other players.
+This mathematically proves that the host did not split the game state (e.g., sending divergent hand histories to different players).

 ## 🛑 PART II: THE ANTI-TAMPER & ANTI-CHEAT ENGINE
 While the Cryptographic Protocol ensures that a host cannot mathematically cheat within the rules of the protocol, the Panoptes Anti-Cheat Engine is a robust Ring-3 defense system written in C designed to prevent the host from reverse-engineering the engine, dumping RAM, or hooking the process to steal keys.